CBIConsulting/ProperTable/README.md

 					return value.toString();
 				}
 			```
+		* align: Alignment of the column.
+(Default center)
 		* children: Children column of the current column.
 Should have the same structure as a column.
 Each column can have multiple childrens (Array)
 * data: Data of the table (Array)
 * afterSort: Function called after the data has been sorted.
 Return the raw data sorted.